 The programme for the commemorative pageant in Taranaki on 31 March 1941 noted: ‘Today Taranaki … does honour to the heroism, fortitude and labours of the pioneers, and offers thanksgiving for the favoured conditions our generation enjoys in this, “the Garden of God’s Own Country”.’1

 The sportspeople of Otago responded to the centennial spirit.
-In 1948 the province’s rugby team successfully held the Ranfurly Shield through seven challenges, the cricket team won the Plunket Shield for the first time in 16 years, and both the athletics and swimming teams won the most points at their national championships.
+In 1948 the province’s rugby team held onto the Ranfurly Shield through seven challenges, the cricket team won the Plunket Shield for the first time in 16 years, and both the athletics and swimming teams won the most points at their national championships.

 There were also interesting differences from the 1940 celebrations.
 Both provinces held a floral procession as well as the historical one, and both had centennial flower shows.
-In Dunedin more than 30,000 visited the show in the town hall.
+In Dunedin more than 30,000 visited the flower show in the town hall.

 Another difference from the 1940 commemorations was the focus on air transport – Otago had an aero pageant and Christchurch celebrated the opening of Harewood as an international airport.

 A distinctive event in Canterbury was the Centennial Thanksgiving Service held in Cathedral Square with 10,000 worshippers, a choir of 1,300 and a sermon by the Archbishop of Canterbury (the head of the Anglican Church worldwide).
-Otago too had its international visitors – especially Laurence Olivier and Vivien Leigh acting in a performance of Richard Brinsley Sheridan’s play The school for scandal.
+Otago too had its international visitors – notably Laurence Olivier and Vivien Leigh acting in a performance of Richard Brinsley Sheridan’s play The school for scandal.

 Southland devised several unusual ways to mark their celebrations in 1956, all involving travel.
 A centennial torch was carried by relay from Waitangi to Invercargill.
-There was a centennial air race from Ōmaka (near Blenheim) to Invercargill; and a centennial car reliability trial.
-Cabinet ministers also travelled to Invercargill to hold a cabinet meeting in the city.
+There was a centennial air race from Ōmaka (near Blenheim) to Invercargill, and a centennial car reliability trial.
+Cabinet ministers travelled to Invercargill to hold a cabinet meeting in the city.

 During the 1970s and 1980s there was a major questioning of New Zealand identity.
 The belief in material progress, the British heritage, the benign role of government and the idealisation of the heroic male pioneer – all of which had loomed large in 1940 – was being challenged.
 Immigration had made the population more diverse and, above all, there was a strident Māori protest movement which focused on the failure of the government to live up to the Treaty of Waitangi.